 You are an eco friendly person, with your heart fixed on making a more positive impact, right?
 You want the best for the world, whilst also getting the best for yourself.
 We are also willing to bet, because you love the planet, that you want to see more of it?
 How did we nail down your character so well?
 Because we are exactly the same!
 The world is beautiful.
 It is worth checking out, and in the most sustainable way possible.
 So, whilst travelling around the world, you want to make sure that you have the best, most durable and sustainable products to aid you on your trip.
 And you’re going to need something equally durable and sustainable to put it all in!
-Introducing the 9 best sustainable backpacks for eco-friendly travellers!
+Introducing the 9 best environmentally friendly backpacks for eco-friendly travellers!

 We will talk design and size, eco friendly materials, fair trade practices and—perhaps most importantly—durability!
 Combining all of these important factors to bring you a complete understanding of what you really need.
 Whether you’re out to the shops, out for the day, or hitting the road for a while, we will bring confidence to your next purchase.
 And a warm glow to your heart, knowing you are in ethical hands.